CordlessWool/website/src/en/index.md

   - hi,
   - Hi, I am Wolfgang Rathgeb
   - I am a Software Engineer
-  - sometimes I do devops stuff
+  - sometimes I am also devops
   - like to work in teams
   - But at least I am a freelancer
-  - Let us develop a project
+  - Let's work together
 image: /images/wolfgang-rathgeb.jpeg
 alt: The author Wolfgang Rathgeb
 meta: hi, my name is Wolfgang Rathgeb and I am a freelancing Software Engineer specialising in JavaScript / TypeScript.
 However, my original degree was in embedded systems.